eugenewebdevs/workshops/workshops-2019/microservice/apiGateway/README.md

 ## Use

-API Gateway only has a few parts.
+API Gateway only has a few parts to each method in a resource.

+A "Resource" is like the parent directory.
+Withthe abiltiy to have children.
+This if mainly for organization and to allow the API consumers to know what data they are getting from a REst endpoint.
+Each Resource can have a Method.
+"GET, PUT, POST, PATCH, OPTIONS, HEAD, and DELETE".
+These are to further organize interactions with your API.
+All of this is modeled after [REST](https://docs.aws.amazon.com/apigateway/api-reference/index.html).

+### Parts of a API Gateway Endpoint

-1. Method Request - Recieves the http request
+1. Method Request - Recieves the http request.
-2. Integration Request - Transforms the request before sending to AWS service
+2. Integration Request - Transforms the request before sending to AWS service.
-3. Send to AWS services (in this case lambda) - invokes event for another AWS service
+3. Send to AWS services (in this case lambda) - invokes event for another AWS service.
-4. Integration Response - Transform the response before sending back to the requestor
+4. Integration Response - Transform the response before sending back to the requestor.
-5. Method Response - Respond with http codes in a RESTful fashion
+5. Method Response - Respond with http codes in a RESTful fashion.

 There is no code to set up an endpoint, but you can add logic in the transformation parts of the service.